-Black Friday and Cyber Monday are the peak of the shopping season, which means every business wanting to make high profits will be having sales during this time.
+Black Friday and Cyber Monday are the peak of the shopping season, which means every business will want to make high profits and will be having sales during this time.
 In fact, we make almost a fifth of our yearly sales in the 2-3 weeks of November when Black Friday and Cyber Monday take place, and you can too.

 What is Black Friday Marketing